mckennapsean/dissertation/content/04-example.md

 ![
-  An extension to the data hierarchy model presented by D'Amico et al.
+  An extended data hierarchy model.
-  [@DAmico2008], highlighting how various results feed back to raw data, while also pinpointing several key tasks.
+  We created an extension to the data hierarchy model presented by D'Amico et al. [@DAmico2008], highlighting how various results feed back to raw data, while also pinpointing several key tasks.
 We established this extension as part of the qualitative coding method, which we used to motivate the redesign of a software tool.
+This high-level model enabled our team to consider and target specific stages in our redesign.
-](figures/methods/model.pdf){#fig:model width="100%"}
+](figures/methods/model.pdf){#fig:model width="70%"}

-### Discussion on Qualitative Coding Design Method
+### Discussion of the Method

 The qualitative coding method was efficient as compared to more complex methods, such as a multiple-analyst cognitive task analysis; we conducted the qualitative